shivasiddharth/GassistPi-Documentation/docs/customization.rst

 Using the Interpreter Mode
 --------------------------

+.. note:: Google has the interpreter feature enabled in the cloud.
+That is, you can use the interpreter without this customization hack.
+You can leave this feature disabled in the config.yaml.

 .. note:: This uses GOOGLE CLOUD SPEECH API.
 Free usage is limited to `60MINS/MONTH <https://cloud.google.com/speech-to-text/pricing>`_.

 1. Go to the projects `page <https://console.cloud.google.com/project>`_ on your Google Cloud Console.